railsware/rspec-example_steps/README.md

 ### Example

     require 'rspec/example_steps'
-    require 'spec_helper'

     context "Searching" do
       Steps "Result found" do
         Given "I am on search page" do page.visit("/search")
           page.should have_content("Search")
         end

         When "I search something" do
           page.fill_in('Search', :with => 'John')
           page.click_button "Go"
         end

         Then "I should see result" do
           page.should have_content("Result")
         end
       end
     end